 eShopOnWeb has an interface called IAggregateRoot which has no methods or properties… what’s that about?

-Well empty interfaces like this are often referred to as ‘marker’ interfaces and are used to flag classes as being of some kind of type.
+Well empty interfaces like this are often referred to as ‘marker’ interfaces and this pattern is often used to flag classes as being of some kind of type.

-We can use them as an extra contextual clue to communicate intent to other developers and to enforce design constraints.
+We can use the marker interface pattern as an extra contextual clue to communicate intent to other developers and to enforce design constraints.
 For example we can see below that the only classes allowed to implement the IRepository interface are those of type IAggregateRoot.

 Click on the image for a larger view in a new tab…